superggbond/mFABIO/docs/documentation/04_mFABIO_Example.md

 title: Tutorial
 description: ~
 ---
-This page provides a tutorial for TWAS fine-mapping using FABIO.
-Before runing the example code, make sure that the FABIO software is installed successfully.
-For instructions on installation, please see the [Installation section](https://superggbond.github.io/FABIO/documentation/02_Installation.html).
+This page provides a tutorial for TWAS fine-mapping using mFABIO.
+Before runing the example code, make sure that the mFABIO software is installed successfully.
+For instructions on installation, please see the [Installation section](https://superggbond.github.io/mFABIO/documentation/02_Installation.html).

-### FABIO
+### mFABIO
-The example data for FABIO tutorial can be accessed following this [page](https://superggbond.github.io/FABIO/documentation/03_Data.html).
-Here are the details about the input data formats and how to run FABIO.
+The example data for mFABIO tutorial can be accessed following this [page](https://superggbond.github.io/mFABIO/documentation/03_Data.html).
+Here are the details about the input data formats and how to run mFABIO.

-### 1.1 Formats of input files for FABIO
+### 1.1 Formats of input files for mFABIO
 * Predicted GReX: We require the predicted GReX of the TWAS cohort built up using standard softwares like [PredXican](https://github.com/hakyimlab/MetaXcan) or [BSLMM](https://github.com/genetics-statistics/GEMMA).
 The input GReX is expected to be a .txt or .txt.gz file, which has gene names as the first column, with the following columns of preicted GReX at individual-level.
 Each following column represents GReX of genes for an individual.
 An example file can be downloaded [here](https://www.dropbox.com/scl/fo/fxynm8uvedgvy7ni6hcbt/AAfTQVo89s78DsRNwpBH3lU?dl=0&e=2&preview=example_grex.txt.gz&rlkey=nbqwrdi2r5y1bbojzf7z8ev7h&st=yz28n4nj).
 * Binary phenotypes: We also require the observed binary phenotypes of the TWAS cohort.
 The input phenotypes are expected as a single-column .txt file, with 1 coding for case and 0 for control.
 The order of the individuals here should be consistent with the order of columns in the predicted GReX file.
 An example file can be downloaded [here](https://www.dropbox.com/scl/fo/fxynm8uvedgvy7ni6hcbt/AAfTQVo89s78DsRNwpBH3lU?dl=0&e=2&preview=example_pheno.txt&rlkey=nbqwrdi2r5y1bbojzf7z8ev7h&st=yz28n4nj).